iamvery/iamvery.github.com/_posts/1900-01-01-adding-versions-to-a-rails-api.markdown

 API has only one resource `/articles`.
 You can grab a copy of the example by cloning it from Github and setting up as follows:

-    # Clone the repo
+Clone the repo:

     $ git clone git@github.com:iamvery/rails-api-example.git
     $ cd rails-api-example

-    # Checkout the repo in it's "initial" state, before versions are implemented
+Checkout the repo in it's "initial" state, before versions are implemented:

     $ git checkout -b starting-point initial-api-implementation

-    # Install dependencies, watch specs pass
+Install dependencies, watch specs pass:

     $ bundle install
     $ bin/rspec
     ...
 0 failures